eResearchSandpit/swcmeethpc/05-compilers.md

 ** matmulti3   === End of Compilation 1 ===
 1501-510  Compilation successful for file matmulti3.f90.
 ~~~
 Note the new flag ```-lessl```, which instructs the compiler to include ESSL in our executable.
-The library implements the routine "DGEMM", which is part of (Basic Linear Algebra Subprograms) and performs matrix multiplications using a very fast implementation.
+Libraries are collections of ready-made functions.
+ESSL implements the function "DGEMM", which is part of BLAS (Basic Linear Algebra Subprograms) and performs matrix multiplications very quickly.

 Let's run the code:
 ```